hlongvu/Hackintosh/graphics.md

 ## Intel

-If your Intel HD working properly then HDMI audio will working
+If your Intel HD working properly then HDMI audio will be working

 Notes:

 ```
-HD540: Supports 1x display, boot fails with 2x display; 2nd display hot plug works
+HD540: Supports 1x display, boot fails with 2x display; 2nd display hotplug works
 ```

 ## NVIDIA

-If your NVIDIA GPU working properly then HDMI audio will working
+If your NVIDIA GPU working properly then HDMI audio will be working

 Notes: